-Lastly, the type of car wrapped also influences the price of a car wrap.
+Lastly, the type of car also influences the price of a wrap.

-A daily driven Renault is likely to be cheaper to wrap than a high-end Ferrari.
+A daily driven compact car like a Renault is likely to be cheaper to wrap than a high-end Ferrari.

 This risk needs to be factored into the price when wrapping high-end luxurious cars.

-This is why these cars are likely more expensive to wrap than everyday cars.
+This is why these cars are likely more expensive to wrap than any average car.

 How Much Does It Cost To Wrap A Car Yourself?